Density of the free additive convolution of multi-cut measures: Free additive convolution semigroup

-By the Denjoy-Wolff Theorem, The fact that for every $z\in\mathbb{C}^+$, $f$ maps the upper-half plane to itself guarantees the existence and uniqueness of its fixed point, as long as $\mu$ is not a single point mass.
-This therefore determines the subordination function $\omega_t(z)$, whenever $z\in\mathbb{C}^+$.
+By the Denjoy-Wolff Theorem, the fact that $f(z,\cdot)$ maps the upper-half plane to itself for every $z\in\mathbb{C}^+$ guarantees the existence and uniqueness of its fixed point, as long as $\mu$ is not a single point mass.
+This determines the subordination function $\omega_t(z)$, whenever $z\in\mathbb{C}^+$.